 A prototype is a product’s first version.
 It presents design features and user interface alongside operational capability.
 The prototype serves as a visual tool to assist teams in idea development and identify issues before the coding process starts.

-A prototype exists in two main formats: static wireframes or mockups and interactive clickable designs that create the simulated user experience.
-Such prototypes maintain internal evaluations by gaining designer and developer stakeholder feedback before developing a product.
+A prototype exists in two main formats: static wireframes or mockups and interactive, clickable designs that create the simulated user experience.
+Such prototypes maintain internal evaluations by gaining feedback from designers and developers before developing a product.

 Types of Prototypes